Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Re-using dispVMs ###

-In the section above we've seen how using the 'ask' RPC policy allowed us to start a (disp)VM once and use it for opening subsequent URLs (or files).
-This effectively mitigates the long starting times of dispVMs, at the price of a loss in compartmentalization.
-It is thus up to the user to manage the lifecycle of a dispVM, killing it when necessary when a clean state is required.
+In the section above we've seen how using the 'ask' RPC policy allowed us to start a (disp)VM once and use it for opening subsequent URLs (or files) to avoid having to wait insane amounts of time for dispVMs to start.
+Howecer this comes at the price of a loss in compartmentalization.
+It is thus up to the user to carefully pick destination VMs and to manage the lifecycle of dispVMs, killing it/them when necessary when a clean state is required.

 ### Managing changes ###

-When opening and modifying a document in a dispVM the content is sent back to `srcVM` when the dispVM closes, before the dispVM's private volume is wiped.
-Other changes that were made to the VM are thus discarded - eg. updated add-on, tweaked browser preferences, ... ; The following ideas show how to cope with "deliberate" changes:
+When opening and modifying a document in a dispVM the content is sent back to `srcVM` when the dispVM's process (eg. LibreOffice) closes.
+The the dispVM's private volume is then wiped and any change that was made to the VM are discarded - eg. automatically updated add-ons, blacklists, tweaked browser preferences, ... ; The following ideas show how to cope with those "deliberate" changes:

-- inter-VM copy/paste is probably the easiest way to synchronize text between the (disp)VM and `srcVM` (or another dedicated secure VM like the oft-used 'vault' VM).
+- inter-VM copy/paste is probably the easiest way to synchronize small amount of data in text form from the dispVM to `srcVM` (or to another dedicated VM like the oft-used 'vault').
 Eg.:
    - passwords: copy/paste from/to KeepassX (or one of its forks).
    - bookmarks: copy/paste from/to a plain text file, or an html file (like most browsers can export/import), or a dedicated bookmark manager like [buku](https://github.com/jarun/Buku) (command line manager, available in Fedora 28 repo - `dnf install buku`).
 - other content/changes will have to be copied, usually to the (disp)VM templateVM.
 Care must be taken not to replicate compromised files: working with a freshly started (disp)VM and performing only the required update actions before synchronizing files with the templateVM is a good idea.